jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 ###3. <a name=plugin>Which plugin, `whitelist` or `legacy-whitelist`</a>###

+If you are not aware of it, we have move to an [NPM system](https://cordova.apache.org/announcements/2015/04/21/plugins-release-and-move-to-npm.html)

 > This plugin implements a whitelist policy for navigating the application webview on Cordova 4.0

 [`whitelist`](https://www.npmjs.com/package/cordova-plugin-whitelist)